AidanBugs/Obsidian/1) CWRU/In Progress/ENGR399 - Impact Engineering on Society/HW/HW2ENGR399.md

 6. What did the Firestone management do on June 14, 1990?
 What were some things that happened with the workers on the farm after this?
 (25 - 35 min)

-\*
+Firestone Management evacuated Liberia and flew back to the US.
+The Liberian workers were not evacuated and left on the farm.
+Many of these workers were killed based on which tribe they were from.

 7. Where was the attorney for Firestone from?
 What did he say was the "real dilemma, with a lot of soul searching and tough tough decision making"?
 (35 - 45 min)

 They hired a liberian attorney based in the US.
 There was tremendous worry for the safety of the thousands of liberians they had employed which was the real dilemma he mentioned.

 8. Who was Amos Sawyer?
 What did Charles Taylor claim his position was?
-What was the Firestone attorney’s view on their legitimacy of Sawyer's and Taylor's positions?\* What did Sawyer and Taylor say in regard to American intervention?
+What was the Firestone attorney’s view on their legitimacy of Sawyer's and Taylor's positions?
+What did Sawyer and Taylor say in regard to American intervention?
 (35 - 45 min)

 Amos Sawyer was the interim president.
+Taylor called himself president and his wife the first lady.
 The attorney viewed that Sawyer's and Taylor's positions had no legitimacy.
-Taylor called himself president and his wife the first lady.
+Sawyer believed that America had left them and there would be no intervention.

 9. Who were Taylor’s shock troops?
 (35 - 45 min)

 Taylor recruited many children as soldiers.
 Taylor's special unit was called the small boys unit which were comprised of many young orphans.

-10. Who were the Khran and what was happening with them? \* Do you think this should have impacted Firestone’s decision making?
+10. Who were the Khran and what was happening with them?
+Do you think this should have impacted Firestone’s decision making?
 (45 - 55 min)

 Khran was Doe's tribe and they were attempting to flee the coutry.
 There were reports that the Khran tribe were at risk of genocide.
+Taylor's forces were commiting ethnic cleansing by targeting the Khran tribe.
+This should have impacted Firestone's decision making because it highlights the extreme dangers the liberians are facing.

 11. What was the key demand made by Taylor to Firestone?
 (45 - 55 min)